Havdon/vk20-democracy/public/README.md

         {
-            centerElement - Element which center point the parliament should gather around zIndex - The z-index of the canvas (Optional, default: 0) height - The height of the canvas (Optional, default: window.innerHeight) scale - Scaling number of the simulation (Optional, default: 1) }
+            centerElement - Element which center point the parliament should gather around zIndex - The z-index of the canvas (Optional, default: 0) height - The height of the canvas (Optional, default: page height) scale - Scaling number of the simulation (Optional, default: 1) }